EnzymeAD/Enzyme/enzyme/Fortran/README.md

 #### Register a module function

+Put the pointer declaration in the declaration section of a module, program, function, or subroutine where the module function is accessible.
+Put it before executable statements or `contains`.
+Omit `private` when the declaration is outside a module's declaration section.
-Place the declaration before the module's `contains` statement.
-Unlike a `call`, a procedure-pointer declaration is allowed in this part of a module.
+The example below puts the declaration before the module's `contains` statement.

 ```fortran
 module function_like_example